June 1962 Alcatraz escape: Claims and developments

-Robert Anglin reportedly told family members before his death in 2010 that he had been in contact with John and Clarence from 1963 until approximately 1987.
-Surviving family members, who said they have heard nothing since Robert lost contact with the brothers in 1987, announced plans to travel to Brazil to conduct a personal search; but Roderick cautioned that they could be arrested by Brazilian authorities because the Alcatraz escape remains an open Interpol case.
+Surviving family members also alleged that Robert Anglin had told them before his death in 2010 that he had been in contact with John and Clarence from 1963 until approximately 1987.
+Surviving family members announced plans to travel to Brazil to conduct a personal search; but Roderick cautioned that they could be arrested by Brazilian authorities because the Alcatraz escape remains an open Interpol case.

-In 2018, the FBI confirmed the existence of a letter, allegedly written by John Anglin and received by the San Francisco Police Department in 2013.
-The writer asserted that Frank Morris died in 2008 and was buried in Alexandria under a different name, and Clarence Anglin died in 2011.
+In 2018, the FBI disclosed the existence of a letter, received by the San Francisco Police Department in 2013.
+The writer claimed to be John Anglin and asserted that Frank Morris died in 2008 and Clarence Anglin died in 2011.
 His purpose in writing the letter, he said, was to negotiate his surrender in exchange for medical treatment of his cancer.
 The letter's authenticity was deemed inconclusive.

-In a 2019 episode of the series Mission Declassified, investigative journalist Christof Putzel corroborated much of the information released by the FBI and other sources, including the raft found on Angel Island.
-He quoted various reports mentioning a blue Chevrolet, of the same description as the one stolen after the escape, spotted in Oklahoma, Indiana, Ohio, and South Carolina, where, three months after the escape, three men matching the escapees' description attempted to acquire a residence in the woods.
+In a 2019 episode of the series Mission Declassified, investigative journalist Christof Putzel investigated FBI reports on the escape.
+Along with the initial claims that the raft was found on Angel Island, he noted various reports mentioning a blue Chevrolet, of the same description as the one stolen after the escape, spotted in Oklahoma, Indiana, Ohio, and South Carolina, where, three months after the escape, three men matching the escapees' description attempted to acquire a residence in the woods.

+In a November 15, 2025 YouTube video, Mark Rober, along with Johnny Harris (journalist) and video journalist Cleo Abram, recreated the prison escape using the same plans and period items as Morris, West and the Anglin brothers.
+They used the same magazine articles, materials, and hand made tools as the escapees were suspected of using.
+All three, using a handmade raft, paddles and life preservers, riding on the tide from Alcatraz, successfully managed to reach a point near the Golden Gate bridge instead of Angel Island.
+Thus, like the Mythbusters, proving that the escape was plausible.

 In popular culture

 J. Campbell Bruce's 1963 book Escape from Alcatraz documents the 1962 escape, along with other escape attempts over the 29 years that Alcatraz Island served as a prison.

-The film Escape from Alcatraz (1979) stars Clint Eastwood, Fred Ward, and Jack Thibeau as Frank Morris, John Anglin, and Clarence Anglin, respectively.
-West (fictionalized as a character named Charley Butts) was played by Larry Hankin.
+The book was adapted into the film Escape from Alcatraz (1979), starring Clint Eastwood, Fred Ward, and Jack Thibeau as Frank Morris, John Anglin, and Clarence Anglin, respectively, while Larry Hankin played Charley Butts, a character based on West.

-The escape was shown in a two-part 1980 TV movie Alcatraz: The Whole Shocking Story, which starred Ed Lauter as Morris, and Louis Giambalvo and Antony Ponzini as the Anglins.